New Derbyshire specialist dog shop opens

-Barks and Co The Dog Shop a newly opened specialist dog shop in the Peak Shopping Village Rowsley, had its opening day on Wednesday (August 14).
+Barks and Co The Dog Shop, a newly-opened specialist dog shop in the Peak Shopping Village at Rowsley, had its opening day on Wednesday (August 14).

 Boss Katy Rowlands has been active in the dog world for over 20 years and run a successful dog training club Active Paws.
 She has five of her own dogs and is also a qualified Kennel Club approved agility judge.